Otaiki1/chaincold/README.md

 IoT devices don't have wallets.

-So ChainCold uses EVVM to enable:
+So RealTrack uses EVVM to enable:

 -   Off-chain EIP-712 signing
 -   Async nonces for queued updates